michael-osborne/video-describe-client/README.md

 - Transcription (parakeet-tdt-0.6b-v2)
 - Frame description (stable-diffusion interrogator)

-Concurrently, these models use ~40GB VRAM, allowing this client to be run on a high-end desktop.
+Concurrently, these models use ~40GB VRAM, allowing this client to be run on a high-end desktop with two GPUs.

 ## Technical